codio/site/source/legal/index.html.markdown

 submenu:
   -
     text: Our Promises to you
-    url: '../'
+    url: '/legal'
     active: true
   -
     text: Frequently Asked Questions
-    url: 'faqs'
+    url: '/legal/faqs'
   -
     text: Terms of Use
-    url: 'service-terms'
+    url: '/legal/service-terms'
   -
     text: Acceptable Usage Policy
-    url: 'aup'
+    url: '/legal/aup'
   -
     text: Copyright Notices
-    url: 'copyright'
+    url: '/legal/copyright'
   -
     text: Trademarks
-    url: 'tmusage'
+    url: '/legal/tmusage'
   -
     text: Privacy Policy
-    url: 'privacy'
+    url: '/legal/privacy'
 ---

 This page contains links to our legal terms and policies.
 Equally important to us are the commitments we make to you.

-  - You own your code, we don't.
+  - You own your code and data, we don't.
-  - You own your data, we don't.
+  - You can always and easily get your code out of Codio using the ZIP export or by pushing it to Github.
-  - You are always free to take any code from the Codio platform and export it.
+  - There is nothing that Codio does to your project that binds it in any way to the Codio platform.
   - We'll do everything we can to achieve 100% uptime.
   - We will never achieve 100% uptime, but when we fall short, we'll explain why and how we'll do better next time.